adonath/snakemake-workflow-fermi-lat/README.md

 ```

 ### Use as Repository
-Alternatively you could als just clone this repository to your local machine:
+Alternatively you could also just clone this repository to your local machine:
 ```bash
 git clone https://github.com/adonath/snakemake-workflow-fermi-lat.git
 ```